BenbowLab/UBRDrift2020/README.md

 Data files:
-DataAll folder contains collection data split by year (2011-2018), hourly collection data, as well as discharge and temperature data.
+DataAll folder contains collection data split by year (2011-2018), hourly collection data, as well as discharge, temperature data and unique COI sequences.

-Unique COI sequences are in fasta format

 Contact:  receveur [at] msu.edu or scribne3 [at] msu.edu